 If your application is successful

-We will process your payment and place you on the exam.
-You will see your exam date and location in your exam dashboard.
+We will process your payment.
+You will see your exam date/session in your exam dashboard.

-You will be emailed a final placement letter with details, including a schedule, usually three to four weeks before the exam.
-Please do not make any arrangement, including booking an exam preparation course, before you receive this email.
-Keep this letter, as you will need it on the exam day (this has to be shown, with your ID, to the invigilator in your first exam station).
+You will be emailed a final placement letter/admission document with details, including a schedule, usually two-three weeks before the exam.
+Please do not make any arrangements, including booking an exam preparation course, before you receive notification of placement.
+Keep your admission document letter, as you will need it on the exam day (this has to be shown, with your ID, to the invigilator in your first exam station).

 If you are on the waiting list

 Your application will not be accepted or rejected, and no payment will be taken.

-If a place becomes available due to cancelation, we will contact you.
-This may be at very short notice, for example, one or two weeks before the exam.
+If a place becomes available due to cancellation, we will contact you.
+This may be at very short notice, for example, two-three weeks before the exam.
 If you are given a place you will again be asked to login to your application and provide payment details and then your payment will be processed and a placement letter/admission document will be provided.

 If your application is rejected